 The effects of the 2007-2008 financial crisis and the declining share of resources devoted to defence in many Allied countries, up to 2014, have exacerbated this imbalance and also revealed growing asymmetries in capability among European Allies.
-France, Germany and the United Kingdom together represent more than 50% of the non-US Allies defence spending.
+France, Germany and the United Kingdom together represent approximately 50% of the non-US Allies defence spending.
 At the Wales Summit in 2014, in response to Russia’s illegal annexation of Crimea and the turmoil in the Middle East, NATO Leaders agreed to reverse the trend of declining defence budgets and decided:

 - Allies currently meeting the 2% guideline on defence spending will aim to continue to do so;